Typical Mistakes made when handling probate alone

 Misunderstanding the will

 A last will and testament should be a valuable asset to the executor as it expresses the wishes of the deceased and should provide them with instructions on how to handle the estate.
-Unfortunately in some cases rather than being a helpful guide a will can cause confusion resulting in mistakes being made and disputes amongst executors and beneficiaries.
+Unfortunately in some cases rather than being a helpful guide a will can cause confusion resulting in mistakes made by executors and disputes amongst family members or beneficiaries.

 Wills are not always written in a way that is clear to understand and will use words that you would not hear in any other circumstances.
 The testator may have explained their wishes to the executor verbally when they were alive but those instructions can be thrown into confusion upon reading the will.
-If a will has been written badly or has many codicils attached it can make the wishes in the will seem rather ambiguous and open to interpretation and this is often where mistakes are made.
+If a will has been poor;y written or has many codicils attached it can make the wishes in the will seem rather ambiguous and open to interpretation and this is often where mistakes are made by executors.

 Unclear estate accounts

 Not keeping a clear set of accounts can have several ramifications on the estate and the executor who is responsible.
-Messy accounts can easily cause confusion and therefore mistakes when it comes to the value of assets, incomings, outgoings and inheritance tax calculations.
+Messy accounts can easily cause confusion and therefore mistakes made by executors when it comes to costing the estate, the value of assets, incomings, outgoings and inheritance tax calculations.
 Making a mistake in your inheritance tax calculations can result in costly penalties from HMRC.

-An executor must also be able to provide a set of estate accounts if asked.
+An executor of an estate must be able to provide a set of estate accounts if asked.
 If a beneficiary were to contest the estate, a set of messy accounts would not work in the executors favour.

 Not recording everything